MaryMuriuki/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Display content of passwd and hosts file
+ Display the last 10 lines of /etc/passwd